Government House (Ontario): Fourth Government House (Chorley Park)

-The only trace of Government House left is the bridge to the forecourt, and some depressions in the earth that outline the rough footprint of its foundations.
-The once formal gardens have long gone fallow and today Chorley Park is a 'naturalized' park.
+The only trace of Government House left is the bridge to the forecourt and some depressions in the earth that outline the rough footprint of its foundations.
+The once formal gardens have long gone fallow and, today, Chorley Park is a naturalized parkland.

 Current facilities

-Ontario's Lieutenant Governor uses an office and suite of rooms for entertainment in the Ontario Legislative Building, and lives in his or her private Toronto home or is provided a rented residence by the provincial government.
-Since the closure of the last Government House, whenever the Sovereign is visiting Toronto he resides in the Royal Suite at the Fairmont Royal York Hotel.
+Ontario's Lieutenant Governor uses an office and reception rooms in the Ontario Legislative Building, and lives in their private Toronto home or is provided a rented residence by the provincial government.
+Queen Elizabeth II stayed in the Royal Suite at the Fairmont Royal York Hotel when visiting Toronto.